 1948 WBKB Schedule Cards

 The second card (Program No. 18) lists programs for the week Sunday, May 2nd, 1948 through Saturday, May 8th, 1948.
 Note the absence of both Chicago Television Showcase and Jane Foster Comes Home To Call.
-Woman’s World, an hour long series, premiered in April of 1948.
+Woman’s World, an hour long series, premiered in April 1948.
 Directed by Loraine Larson, it featured “11 segments–knitting, fist aid, figure control exercises, shopping tips, pets in the home, economic advice, advice on rent control and housing, cooking, comedy, fashions and medical advice” [2].

 Tele-Charades was, as the name suggests, a televised charades program, hosted by Ed Roberts.